cyristo/apifit/README.md

-Request time | Get and assert the time taken by a request Test session | Share and reuse data between test steps (bodies, data values, cookies) Cookies | Automatic cookies setting between API calls Redirections | Compatible with HTTP redirections
+Request time | Get and assert the time taken by a request Test session | Share and reuse data between test steps (bodies, data values, cookies) Cookies | Automatic cookies setting between API calls Header | Add http header to a test session Redirections | Compatible with HTTP redirections

 This is the list of what you will be able to do with Apifit in a near futur.